 Cervical Epidural Steroid Injections

-Patient Sedated The procedure is performed with the patient lying down.
-Intravenous sedation may be administered, and a region of skin and tissue of the neck is numbed with a local anesthetic delivered through a small needle.
+Before the injection, the patient will lie down and may receive intravenous sedation.
+Skin and tissue in the neck will be numbed with a local anesthetic delivered through a small needle.

-End of Procedure The needle is removed and a small bandage is applied.
-The patient goes to a recovery room and is given food and drink and discharged with post treatment instructions.
-Some patients may need only one injection, but it may take two or three injections (administered two weeks apart) to provide significant pain relief.
+Once the needle is removed and a small bandage is applied, the procedure has ended.
+The patient will be moved to a recovery room, given food and a beverage, and discharged with instructions for post-treatment.
+Depending on the patient, up to three injections administered two weeks apart may be required to provide significant pain relief.